cssigniter/gutenbee/readme.txt

 == Changelog ==

+= 2.17.0 =
+* Button block: The Button’s “outline” predefined template now correctly applies no background.
+* Container / Column block: Added option to control the container’s column block height.
+* Container / Column block: Fixed overlap in nested layouts.
+* Fix layout of some inner blocks when placed inside of the Banner block.
+* Food menu block: Minor layout adjustment in price text
+* Gallery block: Added ability to display captions on the images.
+* Image comparison block: Fix strings to be able to be translated.
+* Progress bar block: Added option to control the block’s height.
+* Review block: Fix an issue where it would calculate the score incorrectly.
+* Review block: Fix performance issues when changing the rating.
+* Review block: Fix block from displaying an error in the editor.
+* Added WPML support.
+* Maintenance tasks.

 = 2.16.1 =
 * Various spacing fixes in block controls
 * Fix spacer appearance in the block editor
 * Prevent URL picker from appearing above the media gallery picker

 = 2.16.0 =
 * Divider block: Fixed an issue where resetting the color would break the block in the editor.